PDBj Mine is a web interface to search the PDB.

 PDBj Mine has the following basic features:

 - PDBj Mine is based on a relational database.

-- Enhanced keyword search.
+- Allows enhanced keyword search.

-- Detailed queries using SQL.
+- Detailed queries can be performed using using SQL.

 - PDBj Mine:SQL Queries provides some examples for SQL queries that can be used in PDBj Mine.